Dynafit Hoji Pro Tour Review

 Uphill Performance

 "Uphill performance", in our scoring matrix, is purely a function of cuff range of motion and friction within that range.
 We score weight elsewhere.
 In terms of touring cuff range and friction, there are two distinct modes of the Hoji Pro Tour.
-If used "as designed", uphill travel is below average.
+If used “as designed”, uphill travel is below average.
 If you use it as most use their boots, uphill performance is about average.
 Let us elaborate.
-Dynafit has designed and marketed the Hoji boot as having a one-step uphill-downhill transition.
-With their "pants down always" branding and intention, the cuff lock, upper buckle, and power strap are activated and (partially) deactivated all with a mid-sized rear lever.
+Dynafit has designed and marketed the Hoji Pro Tour as having a one-step uphill-downhill transition.
+With their “pants down always” branding and intention, the cuff lock, upper buckle, and power strap are activated and (partially) deactivated all with a mid-sized rear lever.
 When you adjust everything and use the boots this way, you get a tour mode that works but isn't as free-flowing as other options.

 Weight